themattman/waferdb/README.md

 - run a command to get statistics (cache hit rate, etc.)

-- resilient to server going down (write to fs asynchly, don't affect server perf)
+- resilient to server going down/reconnects save state (write to fs asynchly, don't affect server perf)

+- db adapter is modular and easy to extend